This is the multi-page printable view of this section. Click here to print.

 • Notification Settings page, by selecting the notification target Service > ServiceWatch, if you do not set the notification receiving method, you cannot receive notifications.

-5 - ServiceWatch linked service
+5 - ServiceWatch Integration Service

-You can check the services linked with ServiceWatch.
+You can check services linked with ServiceWatch.

 Metrics and Log Monitoring